renawuq/BioNLP_BERT/README.md

 ## Files and Directories
 - `baseline.py`: The main script for baseline model.
+- `train.py`: The main script to train binary classification model 1.
-- `train.py`: The main script to train and evaluate the binary classification model.
+- `eval.py`: The main script to evaluate the binary classification model 1 performance on unseen data.
 - `visual.ipynb`: Contains script to generated plot in my report.
+- `model2.py`: The main script to train and evaluate the binary classification model 2.
+- `model2_eval.py`: The main script to evaluate the binary classification model 2 performance on unseen data.
 - `requirements.txt`: A file listing required Python packages.
 - `annotations/`: Directory containing JSONL files for training and evaluation.
   - `merged_annotations.jsonl`: Merged file containing annotations from both `annotated_50.jsonl` and `annotated_last30.jsonl`.